 Who are Microsoft Teams’ competitors?

-Who does Microsoft Teams affect?
+How much does Microsoft Teams cost?

-When is Microsoft Teams happening?
+When and where is Microsoft Teams available?

 How do I get Microsoft Teams?